AndroidPuzzle/paraphrasing/advanced/README.md

 # Advanced

->  far on in time or course
+>  far on in time or course.